Pit Bull Attack Victim vs. City of Hoquiam and Dog Owners

 5. Walk the dog with a leash and a muzzle

 She did none of them and fled the authorities twice.
 Because of this negligence Hoquiam was required to take Temper away from his owner.
 The city failed to do this, and endangered our client with its carelessness.
-Mr. Davis and Mr. Colburn tried the case, and held the city responsible for its apathy.
+Mr. Davis tried the case, and held the city responsible for its apathy.